brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 ```

 **Note**: _After deleting the files, the option `reset_cloudflared_files` will
-automaticaly be removed from the add-on configuration._
+automatically be removed from the add-on configuration._

 ### Option: `warp_reset`